 Accommodations are adaptations and changes made to elements of a student’s post-secondary program that help to compensate for the student’s impairment(s) and provide equal access to students with disabilities.
 Here are the basics:

-For more information please use the following contact information: Please contact the Academic Success Center to receive additional information
+For more information please contact the Academic Success Center to receive additional information.

 Due to the closing of campus, the Disability Verification Form and Guidelines cannot be obtained from the Academic Success Center.
 Please use the links below to access these forms.

 After the Verification Form is completed by your medical provider please return via scan and email to firstname.lastname@example.org.